bacula-web/bacula-web/docs/source/02_install/configure.rst

     // Enable debug mode
     $config['debug'] = true;

-.. important:: Use debug mode with caution, sensitive informations can be disclosed if your Bacula-Web setup is exposed to unsecure network.
+.. important:: Use debug mode with caution, sensitive information can be disclosed if your Bacula-Web setup is exposed to unsecure network.

 Database connection settings
 ============================